 Multiple Memory Cards

-There’s nothing worse than being about to take that perfect shot of a sunset and having no room on your memory card!
+There’s nothing worse than being about to take that perfect shot of the sunset and having no room on your memory card!
 I really like these SanDisk Extreme cards.

 Memory Card Case

-After getting sick of always having to hunt down lost memory cards around my house at the last minute while packing, or losing them in my travel paperwork on the road, I finally got a case to keep them all in one spot.
+After getting sick of always having to hunt down lost memory cards around my house at the last minute while packing, or losing them in my travel paperwork on the road, I finally got this cheap case to keep them all in one spot.

 External Hard Drive

 I keep all my pictures organized in folders organized by location and date, with those folders being sorted into larger folders by year.

-For the past few years, I’ve been using a WD My Passport hard drive, it’s worked great and has a 2TB of space.
+For the past few years, I’ve been using a WD hard drive, it’s worked great and has a 2TB of space.
 It is one of the best portable external hard drives, I will never fill this baby up.

 SD Card Reader

 I’m glad I got a new strap, it’s made the camera more me, and is actually softer around my neck than the one that came with the kit.

 Kelly Moore Camera Bag

 You can carry your expensive camera with you and no one will be the wiser.
 I love all of Kelly Moore’s bags.
 She’s a professional photographer so she knows what you need in a bag like this.

 The best feature is a cushioned “basket” insert with dividers to keep your camera and lenses safe.
 I actually put the insert in my other totes and backpacks to turn them into discrete camera bags!